 Patients using blood thinners

-People who want to finish their long-lasting dental treatments in a single session
+People who want to finish their long-lasting dental treatments in a short time

 HOW SEDAYON IS APPLIED?